 As parents, we have plenty of fears for our children as they head out on their own.
 Just as I try to teach my children, it’s important to figure out not just what we fear, but what we can embrace.

-If you;d like to learn more about College Prep: Culinary Boot Camp, check out the ticketing page.
+If you;d like to learn more about Teen Culinary Series, check out the ticketing page here.